 - Applicants with a TOEFL IBT® score of 80-89, a TOEFL IPT score of 550-576, a PTE score of 60-64 or an IELTS score of 6.5 should further substantiate proficiency in English through additional evidence of English language skills, including, but not limited to, a strong writing sample in conjunction with an interview with an admissions representative, conducted in-person, by phone, or online (using Skype or similar service).

-The applicant may be exempt from submitting a TOEFL IBT®, PTE, or IELTS score if the applicant:
+The applicant may be exempt from submitting a TOEFL IBT®, PTE, IELTS, or Duolingo score if the applicant:

 - Earned a law degree from a recognized institution of higher learning at which the primary language of instruction was English;

 - Earned a prior academic degree from an accredited institution of higher learning in the United States;

 - Has resided and worked speaking English in an English-speaking country for not less than two years prior to the date of application;